-Fundamentals of music theory approached through aural and written training.
+Fundamentals of music theory approached through aural and written training, including an understanding of intervals.
 For beginners as well as music students with a weak background in theory.
 Note: Credit may be obtained for only one of MUS 100 or MUS 111.

-MUS 101 3 (3-0-0) Music of the Western World
+MUS 101 Music of the Western World